What to expect

-“In IP terms, it took us ten years to be an overnight success!”
+“In intellectual property terms, it took us ten years to be an overnight success!”
 Graeme Malcolm of M Squared makes a good point here, that building an effective IP strategy is a journey, not a destination.
-Graeme described IP protection to be like a set of Russian dolls, slowly adding layer after layer of IP value, ultimately creating a strong protective moat around the business.
-For other businesses who are perhaps in the ‘heavy R&D phase’ of product development, then the journey to commercialization can be slow, dictating the pace of IP strategy development, which is how Stephen Coulson described P2i’s early approach to IP strategy.
+Graeme described intellectual property protection to be like a set of Russian dolls, slowly adding layer after layer of IP value, ultimately creating a strong protective moat around the business.
+For other businesses who are perhaps in the ‘heavy R&D phase’ of product development, then the journey to commercialization can be slow, dictating the pace of intellectual property strategy development, which is how Stephen Coulson described P2i’s early approach to IP strategy.

-As we all know, an IP strategy is not a static document that is written and put on the shelf to be dusted down every couple of years, it’s dynamic and needs to be structured and reviewed regularly.
-Stephen Coulson believes that the IP100 benchmark helped P2i further develop their IP strategy by focussing their attention on all five key IP asset classes that are assessed: brand & reputation, patents, software, trade secrets and data / analytics.
+As we all know, an intellectual property strategy is not a static document that is written and put on the shelf to be dusted down every couple of years, it’s dynamic and needs to be structured and reviewed regularly.
+Stephen Coulson believes that the IP100 benchmark helped P2i further develop their IP strategy by focusing their attention on all five key intellectual property asset classes that are assessed: brand & reputation, patents, software, trade secrets and data / analytics.
 The IP100 appraises IP across each of these classes, which allows any business the opportunity to perform well in at least one, and that might be the critical IP asset in their business.

 In P2i’s case, Stephen Coulson said they measured the strength of their IP in a number of ways, including the IP100 benchmark; and crucially, against their peers in the IP League Table.
 He believes this gave P2i a broader perspective on IP, beyond their R&D rich heritage as a university spin out.
 This strategy clearly worked well as P2i consistently improved their IP score each year, resulting in them emerging in first position in the IP100 in 2020.